vialectrum/vialectrum-server/HOWTO.md

 ### Step 10.
 Tweak your system for running vialectrum

-Electrum server currently needs quite a few file handles to use leveldb.
+Vialectrum server currently needs quite a few file handles to use leveldb.
 It also requires file handles for each connection made to the server.
 It's good practice to increase the open files limit to 64k.

-The "configure" script will take care of this and ask you to create a user for running electrum-server.
+The "configure" script will take care of this and ask you to create a user for running vialectrum-server.
 If you're using user viacoin to run vialectrum and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:

-     echo "bitcoin hard nofile 65536" >> /etc/security/limits.conf
+     echo "viacoin hard nofile 65536" >> /etc/security/limits.conf
-     echo "bitcoin soft nofile 65536" >> /etc/security/limits.conf
+     echo "viacoin soft nofile 65536" >> /etc/security/limits.conf

 Two more things for you to consider: